Programs of Study

 Bachelor of Applied Sciences

 The Bachelor of Applied Sciences is a specialized baccalaureate degree restricted to individuals who transfer to Chadron State College with a completed Associate of Science, Associate of Applied Science, or Associate of Occupational Science degree from an accredited community or technical college.
 Students are required to complete an official plan of study prior to admission into this degree program.
 The specialized Essential Studies Program requirements for this degree are listed with the degree program.
-Additional information can be obtained from the Dean of Curriculum and Accreditation and the School of EHPCPSW; or see Technical Occupations.
+Additional information can be obtained from the Dean of Curriculum; or see Technical Occupations.

 Bachelor of Arts and Bachelor of Science